7RU7H/Archive/Security-Disciplines/TALK-Luck-Timing-And-A-Nice-Cup-Of-Tea-Andy-Jones-Keynote.md

 Recovery questions
 - Which systems should be recovered first?
-- How do you re-synch the data?
+- How do you re-sync the data?
 - How do you roll-out in days not months?
 - Will legacy still work?
 - Where is the clear restore point?